Murulla rail accident

-The events
+Incident

 The signal box at Murulla controlled a loop line for trains to pass on a single-line railway; no other connections were at the location.
 Electric Train Staff operated between Wingen and Murulla and Electric Tablet operated between Murulla and Blandford.

 Train number 62, a southbound goods train, comprised a standard goods engine hauling 34 wagons and a brake van were to pass through Murulla on the main line.
 Another goods train, number 95, working in the opposing direction, had entered the loop line and was waiting for number 62 to pass.
 Number 62 had a length of 951 feet (290 m) and a load of 746 tons (758 t).
 All vehicles were fitted with Westinghouse air brakes.

 The train slowed at Murulla signalbox for the exchange of the single-line tokens, and as the train staff for the onward section was received, the driver of number 62 put on steam.
 The shock resulted in the train becoming divided, with the rear 12 vehicles separating from the main train.
 This was later attributed to the failure of a drawhook.
 The division of the train was noticed by the driver and both portions of the train were safely brought to a stand.

 Both portions of the train were verified to be within the clearance points of the loop line, so train number 95 was permitted to depart.

 The detached portion of number 62 consisted of 12 vehicles, and its length 331 feet with a weight of 264 tons.
 Handbrakes were applied to these vehicles.
 The train staff in the possession of the engine crew apparently was returned to the instrument in the signal box at this time, and all vehicles were within the confines of the home signals.

 After a number of attempts to fit a tailrope, the brake van had been shunted back, foul of the clearance point for the loop line.
 The two opposing vehicles at the separation were finally hitched with a single wire rope connection, but the airbrake hoses could not be connected.
 The signalman then requested that the train be brought forward so that it was clear of the clearance point so as to permit the approaching southbound number 8 mail train to pass through the loop.

 The guard of number 62 released the handbrakes on the rear portion, leaving it unbraked, and the driver went forward to his engine.
 When he started the train, the tailrope broke and the rear portion began to run back down the grade towards Blandford, coming into collision with the approaching mail train just beyond the Up Distant signal.
 The collision resulted in the death of 26 persons.
 (Gunn has 27 fatalities.)